golang/proposal/design/25530-notary.md

-A modification of the SHA256 scheme might be to send a truncated hash, designed to produce [K-anonymity](https://en.wikipedia.org/wiki/K-anonymity), but this would cause significant notary expense: if the notary identified K public modules with the truncated hash, it would have to look up the given version tag for all K of them before returning an answer.
+A modification of the SHA256 scheme might be to send a truncated hash, designed to produce [K-anonymity](https://en.wikipedia.org/wiki/K-anonymity), but this would cause significant expense: if the database identified K public modules with the truncated hash, it would have to look up the given version tag for all K of them before returning an answer.
 This seems needlessly expensive and of little practical benefit.